s4nt14go/helloSam/README.md

 You can try changing `tz` value in index.js for the timezone of your choice according to [moment-timezone](https://momentjs.com/timezone) and repeat steps 4, 5 and 6.

-As a demo you can browse to the endpoint this repo deploys:
+As a demo you can browse to the endpoint this repo deploys:<br />
 [https://hmddi9jmv3.execute-api.us-east-1.amazonaws.com/prod/TimeResource](https://hmddi9jmv3.execute-api.us-east-1.amazonaws.com/prod/TimeResource)